Azure/deployment-stacks/README.md

 - A deploymentStack does not gurantee the protection of `secureString` and `secureObject` parameters, as this release returns them back when requested.
 - DeploymentStacks can currently only be created, updated, retrieved, and deleted through PowerShell and the REST API.
 CLI support is coming soon.
 - You cannot currently create deploymentStacks using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) but you can use the ```bicep build``` command to author the template file for a deploymentStack update.
 - Deleting a deploymentStack detaches all of its managed resources, regardless of its `UpdateBehavior`.
-A temporary workaround to clean up resources managed by the deploymentStack is to deploy an empty template with `-UpdateBehavior PurgeResources` before deleting the stack:
+A temporary workaround in order to clean up resources managed by the deploymentStack is to deploy an empty template with `-UpdateBehavior PurgeResources` before deleting the stack:
 ```json
 {
   "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#",